gregory-dean/cybersecurity-homelab/projects/01-ad-lab-foundation/notes.md

 3/24/2026 - 7:29 AM |
 Prepared WINCLIENT-01 for domain join.
 Confirmed the LAB adapter kept the static 192.168.56.20 address and changed client DNS to 192.168.56.10 so the workstation could resolve the new Active Directory domain.

+3/24/2026 - 7:53 AM |
+Ran into an issue regarding WINCLIENT-01 operating system.
+Created New WINCLIENT-01 machine with Windows 11 Pro